California tiger salamander: Habitat and range

 The California tiger salamander depends on vernal pools and other seasonal ponds and stock ponds for reproduction; its habitat is limited to the vicinity of large, fishless vernal pools or similar water bodies.
 It occurs at elevations up to 1000 m (3200 ft).
 Adults migrate at night from upland habitats to aquatic breeding sites beginning with the first major rainfall of fall and winter, and return to upland habitats after breeding.
+This migration makes them vulnerable to negative impacts of human development, such as road mortalities.

 Historically, the California tiger salamander probably occurred in grassland habitats throughout much of the state.
 It occurs from Sonoma County, especially in the Laguna de Santa Rosa (outside the floodplain), south to Santa Barbara County, in vernal pool complexes and isolated ponds along the Central Valley from Colusa County to Kern County, and in the coastal range.
-Both the Sonoma and Santa Barbara populations are listed as endangered since 2000 and 2003, respectively.
-On August 4, 2004, the US Fish and Wildlife Service listed the California tiger salamander as threatened within the Central DPS.
+Both the Santa Barbara and Sonoma populations are listed as endangered since 2000 and 2003, respectively.
+On August 4, 2004, the US Fish and Wildlife Service listed the California tiger salamander as threatened within the Central DPS, effective September 3, 2004, reaffirming the prior endangered listings of the other distinct population segments and extending protection to all remaining populations.

 The six populations are found in Sonoma County, the Bay Area (Stanislaus County, western Merced County, and most of San Benito County), the Central Valley, the southern San Joaquin Valley, the Central Coast Range, and Santa Barbara County.

-The loss of California tiger salamander populations has been due primarily to the loss of habitat and predators, such as American bullfrogs and access to breeding habitats.
+The loss of California tiger salamander populations has been due primarily to human destruction of habitat and predators, such as American bullfrogs and access to breeding habitats.
 There is also a viable hybrid between the California tiger salamander and the introduced barred tiger salamander (Ambystoma tigrinum mavortium), which genetic evidence suggests have been hybridizing for 50–60 years.
+Hybridization between a threatened and an invasive species complicates the ability to offer protections for the California salamander.